alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

-“A Greek Alchemical Epigram in Its Middle Byzantine Context,'' *Journal of the Warburg and Courtauld Institutes* (forthcoming 2021).
+“A Greek Alchemical Epigram in Its Middle Byzantine Context.''

+> *Journal of the Warburg and Courtauld Institutes* (forthcoming 2021).

-"Like a Runaway Slave: The Discourse of an Eighth-Century Muslim Ascetic," *Journal of Near Eastern Studies* (forthcoming 2021).
+"Like a Runaway Slave: The Discourse of an Eighth-Century Muslim Ascetic."

+> *Journal of Near Eastern Studies* (forthcoming 2021).

-"Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University," *Philological Encounters* 5.3 (forthcoming 2020).
+"Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University."

+> *Philological Encounters* 5.3 (forthcoming 2020).

-"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus," in
+"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

-*The Diagram Paradigm: Cross-Cultural Approaches*, ed.
-Jeffrey Hamburger,
-David Roxburgh,
-and
-Linda Safran
-(Washington, DC: Dumbarton Oaks, forthcoming 2021).
+> In *The Diagram Paradigm: Cross-Cultural Approaches*, ed.
+Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming 2021).

-"Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics," in
+"Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics."

-*Language Multiplicity in Byzantium and Beyond*, ed.
+> In *Language Multiplicity in Byzantium and Beyond*, ed.
 Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).

 ### 2020 ###

-"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch," chapter 7 in
+"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch."

-*Patristic Literature in Arabic Translations*, ed.
-Barbara Roggema and Alexander Treiger,
-Arabic Christianity: Texts and Studies 2
-(Leiden: Brill, 2020), 198--240.
+> Chapter 7 in *Patristic Literature in Arabic Translations*, ed.
+Barbara Roggema and Alexander Treiger, Arabic Christianity: Texts and Studies 2 (Leiden: Brill, 2020), 198--240.

 ### 2019 ###

-"[Framing a Middle Byzantine Alchemical Codex][Roberts-2019-DOP-Framing]," *Dumbarton Oaks Papers* 73 (2019): 69--102.
+"[Framing a Middle Byzantine Alchemical Codex][Roberts-2019-DOP-Framing]."

+> *Dumbarton Oaks Papers* 73 (2019): 69--102.

 ### 2017 ###

-"[Being a Sabian at Court in Tenth-Century Baghdad][Roberts-2017-JAOS-Sabians]," *Journal of the American Oriental Society* 137.2 (2017): 253–277.
+"[Being a Sabian at Court in Tenth-Century Baghdad][Roberts-2017-JAOS-Sabians]."

+> *Journal of the American Oriental Society* 137.2 (2017): 253–277.

 ### 2013

-"[The Crossing Paths of Greek and Persian Knowledge in the 9th-century Arabic ‘Book of Degrees,’][Roberts-2013-OCA-Crossing-Paths]" in
+"[The Crossing Paths of Greek and Persian Knowledge in the 9th-century Arabic ‘Book of Degrees.’][Roberts-2013-OCA-Crossing-Paths]"

-*Le vie del sapere in ambito siro-mesopotamico dal III al IX secolo*, ed.
+> In *Le vie del sapere in ambito siro-mesopotamico dal III al IX secolo*, ed.
 Carla Noce, Massimo Pampaloni, and Claudia Tavolieri, Orientalia Christiana Analecta 293 (Rome: Pontificio Istituto Orientale, 2013), 279–303.

 ### 2011

-"[Al-Mansur and the Critical Ambassador][Roberts-2011-BEO60-Mansur]," *Bulletin d’études orientales* [60][Roberts-2011-BEO60-Mansur-pub] (2011): 145–160.
+"[Al-Mansur and the Critical Ambassador][Roberts-2011-BEO60-Mansur]."

+> *Bulletin d’études orientales* [60][Roberts-2011-BEO60-Mansur-pub] (2011): 145–160.

 ## Encyclopedia entries

 “Basileios von Emesa”; “Theophilos von Edessa.”

-*Lexikon byzantinischer Autoren*, ed.
-A. Riehle and M. Grünbart (Berlin:
-Akademie Verlag, forthcoming).
+> *Lexikon byzantinischer Autoren*, ed.
+A. Riehle and M. Grünbart (Berlin: Akademie Verlag, forthcoming).

 ## Book Reviews